Fall of the Berlin Wall: Official demolition

 On 13 June 1990, the East German Border Troops officially began dismantling the Wall, beginning in Bernauer Straße and around the Mitte district.
 From there, demolition continued through Prenzlauer Berg/Gesundbrunnen, Heiligensee and throughout the city of Berlin until December 1990.
 According to estimates by the border troops, a total of around 1.7 million tonnes of building rubble was produced by the demolition.
-Unofficially, the demolition of the Bornholmer Straße began because of construction work on the railway.
+Unofficially, the demolition of the Bornholmer Straße crossing began because of construction work on the railway.
 This involved a total of 300 GDR border guards and—after 3 October 1990—600 Pioneers of the Bundeswehr.
 These were equipped with 175 trucks, 65 cranes, 55 excavators and 13 bulldozers.
 Virtually every road that was severed by the Berlin Wall, every road that once linked from West Berlin to East Berlin, was reconstructed and reopened by 1 August 1990.
 In Berlin alone, 184 km of wall, 154 km border fence, 144 km signal systems and 87 km barrier ditches were removed.
 What remained were six sections that were to be preserved as a memorial.
 Various military units dismantled the Berlin/Brandenburg border wall, completing the job in November 1991.
 Painted wall segments with artistically valuable motifs were put up for auction in 1990 in Berlin and Monte Carlo.

 On 1 July 1990, the day East Germany adopted the West German currency, all de jure border controls ceased, although the inter-German border had become meaningless for some time before that.
 The demolition of the Wall was completed in 1994.

 The fall of the Wall marked the first critical step towards German reunification, which formally concluded a mere 339 days later on 3 October 1990 with the dissolution of East Germany and the official reunification of the German state along the democratic lines of the West German Basic Law.

 International opposition

-French President François Mitterrand and British Prime Minister Margaret Thatcher both opposed the fall of the Berlin Wall and the eventual reunification of Germany, fearing potential German designs on its neighbours using its increased strength.
+French President François Mitterrand and British Prime Minister Margaret Thatcher both opposed the eventual reunification of Germany, fearing potential German designs on its neighbours using its increased strength.
 In September 1989, Margaret Thatcher privately confided to Soviet General Secretary Mikhail Gorbachev that she wanted the Soviet leader to do what he could to stop it.
+Thatcher told Gorbachev:

-After the fall of the Berlin Wall, François Mitterrand warned Thatcher that a unified Germany could make more ground than Adolf Hitler ever had and that Europe would have to bear the consequences.
+After the fall of the Berlin Wall, Mitterrand warned Thatcher that a unified Germany could make more ground than Adolf Hitler ever had and that Europe would have to bear the consequences.